Safe and Resilient

 The Safe and Resilient plan is designed with flexibility in mind and is based on the latest understanding of COVID-19.
 As our understanding of the virus develops, the plan will be refined as needed.

 The goal of the Safe and Resilient Instructional Plan is to provide in-person instruction to the greatest extent possible while promoting a safe and secure campus environment.
-While COVID-19 will present unique challenges as we pursue this goal, we are actively exploring a number of ways to creatively adapt our instructional model to protect our community and still offer the life-changing in-person OU experience.
+While COVID-19 presents unique challenges as we pursue this goal, we are creatively adapting our instructional model to protect our community and still offer the life-changing in-person OU experience.
 The university is working with each college to provide the appropriate resources and academic support to ensure our students are well-equipped to succeed.

 - Additional support will be provided to enhance the learning experience for online, large enrollment classes.

 - Sections with enrollments that can be seated with a six-foot spacing in the classroom assigned will be allowed to be held in person.

 - Sections with enrollments that cannot be seated with a six-foot spacing will be taught either online or in a blended format.

 - In an effort to facilitate effective social distancing, the class schedule will be extended throughout the day and spread out to accommodate 30-minute windows between classes, rather than the traditional 10-minute break, to limit the number of people in buildings at one time.